-The call for nominations for the 2019 PMI Research and Academic Awards is now closed.
-The 2020 nomination cycle will open in late 2019.
+The call for nominations for the 2020 PMI Research and Academic Awards is open 1 January through 1 March 2020.

 Guidelines and Nomination Procedures

-- The nominee must be an instructor in credit-bearing courses, primarily focused on projects or project management.
+The nominee must be or have been an instructor in credit-bearing courses, primarily focused on projects or project management.

-- Current sitting members of PMI’s Academic Member Advisory Group are ineligible to receive this award during their tenure on the AMAG.
+Current sitting members of PMI’s Academic Member Insight Team are ineligible to receive this award during their tenure on the AIT.